UIUC-iSchool-DataViz/project-spring2017/part4/part 4.md

 * ##### Things we wish to have done

 	If we had gathered more information about the dataset, we would have shared more insights about the data.

-* ##### Group contribution for each part of the visualization:
-     * Infographic: Niteesh, Shivank, Sreeharsha
-     * Write up: Niteesh, Shivank